nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="important" seamless>

 Worried about losing your data?
-You can just `undo` this command!
+You can `undo` most commands!
 </box>

 Undoes the previous command.